You are using an outdated browser. Please upgrade your browser to improve your experience.

 You’ll want to think about the pros and cons, the types of equity release available, and whether an alternative solution may be better for you.

-Before considering equity release, it’s also important to seek out professional advice from an adviser who's a member of the Equity Release Council (ERC).
-As well as helping you to decide whether equity release is the right course of action, they can advise you on the best scheme and provider for your circumstances, and even help you with your application.
+Before considering equity release, it’s important to get professional advice from an adviser who's a member of the Equity Release Council (ERC).
+They can help you decide if equity release is right for you, suggest the best plan and provider, and even help you with your application.

-This guide aims to show you why it’s so important to seek out professional equity release advice before applying for a scheme.
+This guide aims to show you why it’s so important to seek out professional equity release advice before applying.

 Equity release is a big decision